nursyana/OS-Project/README.md

    ```
       $ docker build -t my-php-app .
    ```
-   my-php-app is the name of the image, so you can rename it
+   _my-php-app_ is the name of the image, so you can rename it.

 7. And, to run that image, we need to run another command:
    ```
    $ docker run -it --rm --name my-running-app my-php-app
    ```
-   my-running-app going to be the name of the container
+   _my-running-app_ is going to be the name of the container.

    After you run this command, you can see it execute the script you insert before.

   ![image](https://user-images.githubusercontent.com/106062805/174463722-ddcea9a1-12e8-458b-9848-16ed515ecc61.png)

-Most websites are not going to be running on a command prompt or terminal.
+We are done with the PHP.
+However, most websites are not going to be running on a command prompt or terminal.
 So, let's think of the means for these running on the browser.
 Here, we choose to have Apache as the web server to work with.

  ### Apache